 Dragon Ball: Frieza.
-He's so dreaded that even King Kai was terrified of him upon first appearance and ordered Goku to avoid fighting him no matter what.
-Before we even meet him, he'd already wiped out the number of Saiyans down to single-digits and effectively conquered the galaxy.
+He's so dreaded that King Kai was terrifie' of him upon first appearance and ordered Goku to avoid fighting him no matter what.
+Before we even meet him, he'd already wiped out the Saiyans down to single-digits and effectively conquered the galaxy.
 During the Namek arc, he is responsible for the deaths of: the remaining 100 Nameks and directly kills Dende, Vegeta and Krillin single-handedly.
-He even causes the destruction of the planet Namek itself.
+He causes the destruction of the planet Namek itself.

 Cell fits this trope to a T, since unlike other villains, he DID kill The Hero Goku, along with Future Trunks (twice when you count the Trunks from his own alternate timeline) and #16.
 And before that, he absorbed countless innocents and the aforementioned #17 and #18, just as he was programmed to do.

-Mazinger Z: If you are one of the heroes, you don't want running into Archduke Gorgon.
+Mazinger Z: If you are one of the heroes, you don't want to run into Archduke Gorgon.
 Neither of them can fight him toe-to-toe.
-On the other hand, he can win either of them easily.
+On the other hand, he can take either of them down easily.
 Not only he is terrifying and physically imposing (being a half-tiger Cyborg) but also he is too strong.
-Even the other villains are frightened of him, in spite of he is supposedly on their side.
+Even the other villains are frightened of him, in spite of the fact that he's supposedly on their side.

-UFO Robo Grendizer: In a episode of the first season, the Big Bad sent one of his right-hand men to end up with Grendizer definitely.
-Duke was scared of him, telling that commander by being invincible, and his Humongous Mecha by being the most powerfull.
+UFO Robo Grendizer: In a episode of the first season, the Big Bad sent one of his right-hand men to fight Grendizer directly.
+Duke was scared of him, saying that the commander was all but invincible, and his Humongous Mecha was more powerful by far than Grendizer.
 Still Duke deployed Grendizer to fight him... and lost.
-And he would have been killed if Blackie -another of the Co-Dragons- would have not backstabbed and killed his own partner in order to maintain his position.
+And he would have been killed if Blackie - another of the Co-Dragons - hadn't backstabbed and killed his own partner in order to maintain his position.

 Barthomelew Kuma from One Piece.
 The first time he meets the Strawhats, he nearly kills one of them.
-Their next encounter initiated a Wham Episode.
+Their next encounter initiated a Wham Episode in which he curbstompsall of them.
 That's how dangerous he is.

 Chief Warden Magellan of Impel Down fits better.
 He easily defeats Luffy, making clear the latter's pre-emptive strike was no more than a "lucky shot", causing Luffy to pay ten years of his life just to go through the treatment to keep him alive.
 (This makes Magellan a somewhat literal version of this trope.)
 He also one-shotted the Blackbeard Pirates, including Blackbeard, the probable main Big Bad of the series, and he proved what an Implacable Man he is when he gave chase to Luffy after he instigated a prison riot, taking out two of the new higher-tier fighters while barely being scratched, and forcing even Jinbei and Crocodile to run for it.
 Luffy fights Magellan again with protection from Magellan's poison, but Magellan just unleashes a poison strong enough to dissolve Impel Down itself, thus upgrading to an Advancing Wall of Doom and making escape from the prison the only viable option.
 The escapees barely make it out alive, thanks to Mr. 2's Heroic Sacrifice, but we later learn that Magellan was beaten off-screen seemingly by a reinforced Blackbeard and co.